d3b-center/annoFuse/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Check all those that apply or remove this section if it is not applicable.-->

-- [ ] The dependencies required for the function in this pull request  has been added to [DESCRIPTION](https://github.com/d3b-center/annoFuse/blob/master/DESCRIPTION) `Imports` section
+- [ ] The dependencies required for the function in this pull request have been added to [DESCRIPTION](https://github.com/d3b-center/annoFuse/blob/master/DESCRIPTION) `Imports` section, and the corresponding `NAMESPACE` directives have been added/updated
-- [ ] The files needed for the function to run are in inst/extdata
+- [ ] The files needed for the function to run are in `inst/extdata`
-- [ ] The code wa run through styler
+- [ ] The code was run through `styler`